cjuberaNCSU/IAA_Notes/Brief R Docs.md

 [Full Documentation](https://stringr.tidyverse.org/reference/str_replace.html)

 ### `str_to_title()`, `str_to_upper()`, `str_to_lower()`, and `str_to_sentence()`
-Ways to change capitalization of a string.
+Ways to change the capitalization of a string.
 - Title Case
 - UPPER CASE
 - lower case